open-telemetry/opentelemetry-specification/specification/baggage/api.md

 `Name` the name to remove.

-### Clear Baggage in the Context

-To avoid sending any name/value pairs to an untrusted process, the Baggage API MUST provide a way to remove all baggage entries from a context.

-This functionality can be implemented by having the user set an empty `Baggage` object/struct into the context, or by providing an API that takes a `Context` as input, and returns a new `Context` with no `Baggage` associated.

 ### Context Interaction

 This section defines all operations within the Baggage API that interact with